-Plan amendments available to the public (98.14(d)).
-Check all that apply and de the strategies below, including any relevant website links as examples. ✓ Working with advisory committees.
-Describe: The Lead Agency submits a bimonthly report to the State Child Care Advisor Committee.
-The report includes the link to the website (same as in 1.3.3a) w CCDF Plan is found.
-The report also includes any updates regarding the plan here the Lead Agency also has membership in many component groups within the EC in which Lead Agency staff update group members on the CCDF Plan.
-3 system ✓ Working with child care resource and referral agencies.
-Describe: The Lead Agency coordinates with CCR&R to send information to child care through e-mail and social media platforms. providers Providing translation in other languages.
-Describe: Sharing through social media (e.g., Twitter, Facebook, Instagram, email).
-Describe: The Lead Agency coordinates with CCR&R to send information through their statewide social media accounts Providing notification to stakeholders (e.g., parent and family groups, provider groups, advocacy groups).
-Describe: Describe: Working with statewide afterschool networks or similar coordinating entities for out-of-school time.Other.Describe:
+b) Describe any other strategies that the Lead Agency uses to make the CCDF Plan and Plan amendments available to the public (98.14(d)).
+Check all that apply and describe the strategies below, including any relevant website links as examples.

+Working with advisory committees.

+The Lead Agency submits a bimonthly report to the State Child Care Advisory Committee.
+The report includes the link to the website (same as in 1.3.3a) where the CCDF Plan is found.
+The report also includes any updates regarding the plan.
+The Lead Agency also has membership in many component groups within the ECI system in which Lead Agency staff update group members on the CCDF Plan.

+Working with child care resource and referral agencies.

+The Lead Agency coordinates with CCR&R to send information to child care providers through e-mail and social media platforms.

+Providing translation in other languages.
+Describe:

+Sharing through social media (e.g., Twitter, Facebook, Instagram, email).
+Describe:

+The Lead Agency coordinates with CCR&R to send information through their statewide social media accounts

+Providing notification to stakeholders (e.g., parent and family groups, provider groups, advocacy groups).
+Describe: Describe:

+Working with statewide afterschool networks or similar coordinating entities for out-of-school time.